osaxma/hasura_live/README.md

 ```
 Unless another Firebase package (e.g. firestore) is refreshing the token or if the token is being refreshed manually, both streams above will **not** fire events after the JWT expires .

-To work around this issue, the application has to manually refresh the JWT before it expires manually.
+To work around this issue, the application has to manually refresh the JWT before it expires.
 The following is a simplified example code for an Authentication class that provides a stream of JWT where the JWT is refreshed before it expires:

 ```dart
 class Authentication {